 Number of Rides

 If you don’t have a passenger in your car, you are not making money.
-So if you have the best promotions offered, the most amount of money being made per mile, it all means nothing if you don’t get rides.
+So if you have the best promotions offered, and the most amount of money being made per mile, it all means nothing if you don’t get rides.

 Lyft tends to, in my experience, be people who had bad experiences with Uber, or people who feel like they are part of a special club outside of the “Uber corporation”.
-Depending on the size of your market, it may be enough people that you are busy, but you could be waiting a long time.
+Depending on the size of your market, there may be enough people that you are busy, but you could be waiting a long time.

 The winner for me is Uber.
 I’ve done just Uber and just Lyft, and I almost always make more driving Uber, simply because I get more rides with them.
 I enjoy driving for Lyft more, the passengers are typically better, more likely to tip, and it’s more relaxing.